 Staring at a blank screen with no idea what to post wastes just as much time as scrolling while thinking of what to post.
 With an editorial calendar filled out, you know exactly what you’ll post and when.

-Tip: If you can’t afford to engage a VA or a social media marketing specialist, spend one day a month setting up your social media content and schedule a month’s worth of content (for the month ahead).
+Added tip: If you can’t afford to engage a VA or a social media marketing specialist, spend one day a month setting up your social media content and schedule a month’s worth of content (for the month ahead).
 Consider using tools like Planable, Tailwind, Hootsuite (to name a few) to help you get clear.
 Even Facebook has a scheduler you can use for both your Facebook and Instagram accounts.

 Avoid using electronics before bedtime.